Your Private Data Becomes Public

 City Hall orders the hauler to record video of everything that comes out of every can into the truck (which they currently do in California), that is public.
 Clearly video, phone calls, emails, letters, are not "customer lists" under any circumstances.

-City Hall would love to debate this issue all day and muddy the waters with confusion.
+City Hall would love to debate this issue all day and muddy the waters with confusion, but frankly it is quite simple.

 Here is the simple answer: When you pick your own hauler, whatever you choose to share with your hauler, whether that be vacation time, special services, alternative contact information, will most definitely be kept private by your hauler.
 Clearly they have zero incentive to share your personal information with anyone else, including competitors.